rushirpatil/mkdocs-material/docs/Introduction to Data Warehouse User Guide.md

 ## Purpose of this Guide

 Welcome to the Data Warehouse User Guide!
-This document aims to provide users with an understanding of the ReactorCX data warehouse, its architecture, and how to derive meaningful insights through querying.
+This document aims to provide users with an understanding of the data warehouse, its architecture, and how to derive meaningful insights through querying.
 You will learn about various scenarios, metrics, and how to write queries to extract valuable information from the data model.